BLB Solicitors

 Boundary Fence Rules UK

 There is little more guaranteed to cause discontent between neighbours than a boundary dispute or a disagreement concerning something on, near, or encroaching over or under a boundary.
-In the past, I have produced various short articles covering a range of boundary-related topics.
-These include:

 Who owns the fence UK?